Lens Sharpness, Contrast and Color Rendition

 Bokeh

-While the Nikon Z 35mm f/1.8 S is a bit too wide for tight portraits, it has a fast f/1.8 aperture that makes it a potentially good candidate to separate subjects from the scene, especially if they are close to the camera.
-I have taken a number of shots at large apertures with this lens and based on what I see so far, its bokeh performance is quite good for a 35mm lens.
-Take a look at this sample image and see how you like the out of focus areas of the frame yourself:
+While the Nikon Z 35mm f/1.8 S is a bit too wide for tight portrait photos, it has a fast f/1.8 aperture that makes it a potentially good candidate to separate subjects from the scene, especially if they are close to the camera.
+I have taken a number of shots at large apertures with this lens, and I was surprised to see that its bokeh performance is quite good for a 35mm lens.
+Take a look at the following sample image.
+I think you’ll be impressed by the out-of-focus areas of the frame.

 There is a little bit of edge definition in brighter areas of the scene, but it is not too distracting.
-Here is another image that shows background highlights at night:
+Here is another image that shows background highlights at night in a highly demanding scene:

 As always, bokeh is in the eye of the beholder, so my recommendation would be to look at the image samples presented in this review and make your own conclusions.